A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Poisson GAN

 \section{Poisson GAN}

-To solve the tough problems including insufficient data and class-imbalance in UDD, Poisson GAN and a specially designed loss (DR loss) are proposed.
-Notably, Poisson GAN is proposed for underwater object detection while existing GAN-based augmentation methods \cite{Deng2017Image,Wei2018Person} are for classification.
+To solve the tough problems of insufficient data and class-imbalance in UDD, Poisson GAN with DR loss is proposed.
+Notably, Poisson GAN is proposed for underwater object detection while existing GAN-based augmentation methods \cite{Deng2017Image,Wei2018Person} are mainly for the classification task.

-In this section, we first introduce Poisson GAN.
-After that, AUDD and Pre-trained dataset will be described.